 - Early Childhood Research: The UNC Chapel Hill, Gillings School of Global Public Health, under a contract with the Division of Child Development, through its Quality Enhancement Project for Infants and Toddlers tracked and analyzed the activities of Child Care Health Consultants (CCHCs).

-- Technical Assistance: A statewide, toll free number supported as a health and safety resource for the child care community.
+- Technical Assistance: A statewide, toll free number to provide health and safety information and resources for the child care community.
 The purpose of the technical assistance line is to link child care provider and consumers with quality health and safety consultation.

-- Resource Library: The Resource Library is located in the Division of Public Health in Raleigh and was created to serve the needs of CCHCs working with child care.
+- Resource Library: a Resource Library, located in the Division of Public Health in Raleigh, created to serve the needs of CCHCs working with child care.
 The library has books, webinars, brochures, and materials, all available free of charge.

 In 2001, the UNC Gillings School of Global Public Health, Department of Maternal and Child Health assumed direction of the NC Resource Center through contracts with the NC Department of Health and Human Resources.